Patricia [Santos] Nickles Oral History Interview

 Scope and Contents:

-Interview conducted by local historian Mehmed Ali; focuses almost exclusively on family history, primarily on the Santos (paternal) branch, with some information on the Cassidy (maternal) family; includes the experiences of marriage across ethnic lines, education and occupational roles of family members in Lowell, the operation of small businesses, and local and state politics in the 1950s and 1960s, as well as the John F. Kennedy congressional and presidential campaigns.
+Interview conducted by local historian Mehmed Ali focuses almost exclusively on family history, primarily on the Santos (paternal) branch, with some reference to the Cassidy (maternal) family.
+It includes the experiences of marriage across ethnic lines, education, and occupational roles of family members in Lowell.
+It also includes information regarding the operation of business in a local family company, as well as that of local and state politics in the 1950’s and 1960’s, including the John F. Kennedy Senatorial and Presidential campaigns.